agentcooper/typescript-play/README.md

 * Quicker sharing, URL updates as you type
 * Shorter sharing URLs

-## Install
+## Getting started

 ```
 npm install
-npm run fetch-schema
+npm run setup
-npm run get-typescript
+npm start
 ```

-## Start

-`npm start`

 ## Updating TypeScript

 Playground relies on [UNPKG](https://unpkg.com) to fetch `monaco-editor` (contains `typescript` through `monaco-typescript` package).

-In case if `monaco-editor` is not updated to the latest TypeScript, the latest version can be built with `npm run get-typescript` and served locally.
+In case if `monaco-editor` is not updated to the latest TypeScript, the latest version can be built with `npm run get-typescript latest` and served locally.

+In case you want to serve some specific version of TypeScript locally you should run `npm run get-typescript <version>`.
+For example, to serve TypeScript version 2.8.3 you should run `npm run get-typescript 2.8.3; npm start`

 ## Browser compatibility